 It is also your responsibility to keep the monitoring company up to date with the name(s) and contact details of your chosen keyholder and also supply second and sometimes third options if the primary contact is unavailable or away.

-This level of support ensures that not only is your monitoring company notified to any breaches in your security system but also your local police station (normally contacted by the monitoring company).
+This level of support ensures that not only is your monitoring company notified of any breaches in your security system but also your local police station (normally contacted by the monitoring company).

 Under most contracts, for the police to be called out at least two sensors within the property must be tripped (e.g. a door sensor and a motion detector).